SAT® PREP – WHAT IS THE SAT?

 WHAT IS A GOOD SAT SCORE?

-If you’re trying to figure out your SAT score goal for 2019 admissions, you’ll want to look at the SAT averages for the schools you’ll apply to.
+If you’re trying to figure out your SAT score goal, you’ll want to look at the SAT averages for the schools you’ll apply to.
 There are great resources like the College Board where you can search for averages at a wide variety of colleges.

-The SAT is based on a 1600-point scale, with 2 sections—Math and Evidence-Based Reading and Writing—scored between 200 and 800.
-There is also an optional essay, which is evaluated separately.
-There is no penalty for wrong answers, so your raw score is the sum of the number of questions you answer correctly.
-Raw scores are converted to scaled scores, which are used to determine percentile ranks.
+As explained above, raw scores are converted to scaled scores, which appear on your SAT report.
+The scaled scores are also used to determine percentile ranks.
 The percentile indicates how well you did compared to other test takers.
 For example, if you score in the 72nd percentile, you did better than 72% of test takers.

 What does this mean for you?
 Here’s what you need to know about your SAT score: